How to Open VMDK File in VMware ESXi and Workstation

 5. Open the Disk Management in Windows, change your virtual disk status to online, assign a drive letter to a partition and browse the files.

-You should install VMware Workstation on your physical Windows or Linux operating system and mount the VMDK files to your host operating system.
+With VMware Workstation installed on your physical Windows or Linux operating system, you can mount the VMDK files to your host operating system.
 The virtual disks of the ESXi format and delta disks related to VM snapshots are all supported.

 1. Access to Workstation.
 Click File >> Map Virtual Disks >> Browse.

 2. It is recommended that you open the VMDK file in read-only mode to prevent any possible damage of virtual disks that belong to the snapshot chain after writing data.
 The default drive letter is Z: in this case and the drive is opened in Windows Explorer automatically after mapping.
 Then click OK.

 3. In the open wizard, you can only check the delta virtual disk related to the first snapshot.
 After you have finished working with it, click Disconnect Virtual Disk.

 To avoid unbootable virtual machines or corrupted disk files due to the accidents such as system upgrades or virus attacks and etc., I recommend you to make backup virtual machines regularly.

 VMDK file is vulnerable to be damaged that leads to data loss of virtual machine.
 So, you need to offer a secure insurance for your VMs.
-You could back up VMware datastore or back up the whole virtul machine in VMware such as cloning VM, coping VM files, exporting VM from ESXi......
+You could back up VMware datastore or back up all the virtul machine in VMware.
+The frequently used methods include coping VM files, exporting VM from ESXi, etc.